Philippines Football League

-The Philippines Football League, commonly known as PFL, is a Filipino professional football league sanctioned by the Philippine Football Federation (PFF).
-It is the Philippines' highest level of men's club football, supplanting the United Football League (UFL), which was previously the de facto top-tier league in the country.
-Starting from the 2020 season, the league is also known as The Philippines Football League brought to you by Qatar Airways, due to the league's title sponsorship.
+The Philippines Football League (PFL) is a men's professional football league in the Philippines.
+Sanctioned by the Philippine Football Federation (PFF) and organized by Liga Futbol Inc., it is the country's primary football competition.
+The 2025–26 season will be contested by 11 clubs from August 30, 2025.
+The league does not have a system of promotion and relegation.
+From 2018 to 2023, all PFL clubs also took part in the Copa Paulino Alcantara, the annual domestic cup competition.

+Founded in 2017, the PFL supplanted the Metro Manila-based United Football League (UFL), which was the de facto top-tier league in the country from 2009 to 2016.
+Since then, 11 clubs have competed in the PFL.
+United City (formerly Ceres–Negros) is the most successful club, with four consecutive titles.
+Aside from them, the only other club to have won the title is most recent champion Kaya–Iloilo.

-The PFL has 6 seasons thus far (2017, 2018, 2019, 2020, 2021, 2022), 5 of which were won by United City F.C.
-(3 were earned as Ceres-Negros F.C.
-While 2 were earned as the current United City F.C.)
-But United City F.C. withdrawing in the 2021 season saw the championship fought between Azkals Development Team and Kaya F.C.–Iloilo, the latter winning the 2021 season.
-(In 2018, financial and logistical issues forced the disestablishment of the PFL with the Philippine Premier League established in its place.
-However, with the folding of the PPL after just one match day, the PFL was revived in mid-May 2019.
+The PFL's structure and organization has undergone several changes over the years.
+In 2018, the PFL was briefly dissolved due to financial and logistical issues, with the Philippine Premier League (PPL) supplanting it.
+However, with the folding of the PPL after just one matchday, the PFL was revived in May 2019.

 History

 Origins

-Following the success of the Philippines national team in the 2010 AFF Suzuki Cup, Philippine football experienced a renaissance.
-With no existing national football league, the Metro Manila-based United Football League (UFL) established itself as the de facto top-tier league in the Philippines.
+Following the success of the Philippines national team in the 2010 AFF Championship, Philippines football experienced a renaissance.
+With no existing national football league, the United Football League (UFL) established itself as the de facto top-tier league in the Philippines.
 Under the guidance of the Football Alliance (FA) in partnership with United Football Clubs Association (UFCA), the UFL flourished.
 However, the PFF expressed the need to have a nationwide, community-based football league that is at par with the standards set by the Fédération Internationale de Football Association (FIFA) and the Asian Football Confederation (AFC).
 The UFL, which was under the National Capital Region Football Association, could not be considered as a national league.